-9. CONCLUSION
+13. CONCLUSION

-- 9.1 This statement is aimed at addressing Inspectors' questions, 3.4, 3.8, 3.9 and 3.10.
-The response from the University is that, despite various policies outlined above confirming the crucial role played by the University in the economic health of the city, the land proposed to cater for its expansion up until 2037 is wholly inadequate.
-Additional land would be required to be allocated during the plan period if the University's growth is not to be greatly constrained. - 9.2 The University reps of June 2021 provide justification for ST27 a 56ha extension site be allocated including 30ha which would be mainly landscape, sports provision, attenuation lake and buffer to the A64T.
-This is required to meet University needs over the remainder of the Plan period to 2037.
-Although we are responding from the University's perspective, its fortunes are inexorably linked to the overall City of York economy.
+- 13.1 This statement is aimed at addressing Inspectors' questions 2.1 to 2.5.
+The response from the University is that, despite various policies in the Plan confirming the crucial role played by the University in the economic health of the city, the land proposed to cater for its expansion up until 2037/38 is wholly inadequate.
+Additional land requires to be allocated during the plan period if the University's growth is not to be greatly constrained. - The University reps of June 2021 provide justification for ST27 to be extended to 26ha development site plus a 29ha open space allocation which would be mainly landscape, sports provision, attenuation lake and buffer to the A64T.
+This is required to meet University needs over the remainder of the Plan period to 2037/38.
+Although this evidence responds from the University's perspective, its fortunes are inexorably linked to the overall economy of the City of York.